angels178/lunchbox-backend/README.md

 ### Description

-The lunchbox app backend is a server-side component of the budget application.
+The lunchbox app backend is a server-side component of the lunchbox application.
 It provides functionality for managing snacks and drinks.
 Follow these steps to install and run the backend:

 ## Installation